 Joint Commission Top Performer on Key Quality Measures®

 The Joint Commission’s Top Performer on Key Quality Measures® program recognizes accredited hospitals that attain excellence on accountability measure performance.
-The program is based on data reported in the previous year about evidence-based clinical processes that are shown to be the best treatments for certain conditions, including heart attack, heart failure, pneumonia, surgical care, children’s asthma, inpatient psychiatric services, stroke, venous thromboembolism, and immunization.
+The program is based on data reported in the previous year about evidence-based clinical processes that are shown to be the best treatments for certain conditions, including heart attack, heart failure, pneumonia and surgical care.

 Mentor Hospital – Partnership for Patients-New Jersey

 Cooper University Health Care has achieved Mentor Status for its work in the Partnership for Patients – New Jersey initiative of the New Jersey Hospital Association.